FlutterWay/intl_phone_number_field/README.md

  }
 ```

-See the `example` file for a detailed example
+See the `example` file for a more detailed example

 ## To Contribute